Billy Boyd: Personal life

 Boyd is an avid surfer and spent his free time surfing in New Zealand during the production for The Lord of the Rings.
 He also holds a Grade 7 in foil fencing.
 He trained in martial arts at the Krauseworld Academy in Glasgow under brothers Steve Krause and Mike Krause where he achieved Phase 4 rank in both Jeet Kune Do and Filipino Kali.
 He topped a list of the 100 Most Eligible Men in Scotland in 2002.

 He owns a house in Glasgow with his wife, Alison McKinnon.
 The couple had their first child, a boy named Jack William Boyd, on 26 April 2006.
 He and McKinnon were married in a ceremony with 30 guests at Òran Mór in Glasgow's West End on 29 December 2010; the wedding was attended by Lord of the Rings castmates Elijah Wood and Dominic Monaghan.
 A reception was held afterwards for about 130 guests.

 Boyd has a tattoo of the Elvish word for "nine" written with the Tengwar script, a reference to his involvement in The Lord of the Rings, and the fact that his character was one of the nine members of the Fellowship of the Ring.
-The other actors of "The Fellowship" (Elijah Wood, Sean Astin, Sean Bean, Ian McKellen, Dominic Monaghan, Viggo Mortensen, and Orlando Bloom) got the same tattoo with the exception of John Rhys-Davies whose stunt double got the tattoo instead.
+The other actors of the Fellowship (Elijah Wood, Sean Astin, Sean Bean, Ian McKellen, Dominic Monaghan, Viggo Mortensen, and Orlando Bloom) got the same tattoo, with the exception of John Rhys-Davies, whose stunt double got the tattoo instead.

 He remains close with The Lord of the Rings co-star Dominic Monaghan.
 Monaghan revealed in an interview for the national breakfast television show GMTV that he continues to see Boyd on a regular basis, as he is "essentially, kind of, godfather to his kid."
 Boyd and Monaghan co-host the podcast ‘The Friendship Onionʼ together.

 Boyd is one of the patrons of Scottish Youth Theatre, Scotland's National Theatre "for and by" young people.
 He is also the patron of the National Boys' Choir of Scotland.

 Holidays in Scotland

-In 2008, Boyd fronted VisitScotland's Perfect Day Campaign, and talked of his love of surfing in Scotland, particularly in Machrihanish near the town of Campbeltown in Kintyre in the west coast of Scotland, and Pease Bay and Coldingham Bay on Scotland's east coast.
+In 2008, Boyd fronted VisitScotland's Perfect Day Campaign and talked of his love of surfing in Scotland, particularly in Machrihanish near the town of Campbeltown in Kintyre in the west coast of Scotland and also Pease Bay and Coldingham Bay on Scotland's east coast.
 In an interview about the campaign with The Scotsman on 28 July 2008, he said: "I don't really do much promotional stuff but felt that with this one I could be honest...
 I'm very proud of where I come from and I get very excited if a friend comes over and I can show them around."